AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 1. If you are piping complex objects from one cmdlet to another, wrap these cmdlets in an InlineScript.
 2. Pass the name or value that you need from the complex object instead of passing the entire object.
+3. Use a PowerShell runbook instead of a PowerShell Workflow runbook.

 ### Scenario: Runbook job failed because the allocated quota exceeded
 **Error:**
 Your runbook job fails with the error "The quota for the monthly total job run time has been reached for this subscription".

 **Reason for the error:**
 This error occurs when the job execution exceeds the 500-minute free quota for your account.
-This quota applies to all types of job execution tasks such as testing a job, starting a job from the portal, and scheduling a job to execute by using either the Azure Classic Management Portal or in your datacenter.
+This quota applies to all types of job execution tasks such as testing a job, starting a job from the portal, executing a job by using webhooks and scheduling a job to execute by using either the Azure portal or in your datacenter.
 To learn more about pricing for Automation see [Automation pricing](https://www.azure.cn/pricing/details/automation/).

 **Troubleshooting tips:**
 If you want to use more than 500 minutes of processing per month you will need to change your subscription from the Free tier to the Basic tier.
 You can upgrade to the Basic tier by taking the following steps:

 1. Sign in to your Azure subscription
 2. Select the Automation account you wish to upgrade
-3. Click on **Scale**
+3. Click on **Settings** > **Pricing**.
-4. For **Automation plan** under **General**, select **Basic**
+4. Click **Enable** on page bottom to upgrade your account to the **Basic** tier.

 ### Scenario: Cmdlet not recognized when executing a runbook
 **Error:**